yetanothermightytool/powershell/vbr/backup-scanning-tools-v2/README.md

 The biggest change is what the scripts actually do. **The tools now lean heavily on Veeam's own built-in scanning features instead of building the same thing by hand.** v13 simply offers far more than v12 did, so a lot of the old machinery is no longer necessary:

 - Antivirus and YARA scanning run through `Start-VBRScanBackup`, using Veeam Threat Hunter or whichever signature engine is configured under Malware Detection Settings.
 There is no need to mount a backup to a Linux host over the Data Integration API and drive ClamAV across SSH any more.
+- Secure restore is not a separate step at all. `Start-VBRRestoreVM` and `Start-VBRHvRestoreVM` take the scan parameters directly, so scanning and restoring are one call - the disks are checked while they are mounted to the mount server and nothing reaches the target before that check is done.
 - Scan results end up in Veeam's malware detection state, not just in a text log.
 That means a scan feeds the machine status in the console, Secure Restore and the search for a clean restore point, instead of being a line in a file that nothing else reads.
 - Finding the last clean restore point is a scan mode (`MostRecent`, `FirstInInterval`), not a loop that walks restore points itself.
 - Malware events are read back through `Get-VBRMalwareDetectionEvent`, and the actual finding - including file names - is pulled from the Veeam scan session logs.